Owning the libs: Criticism

 The strategy of owning the libs has been criticized by both liberal and conservative observers as an unsuccessful strategy, or as leading only to counterproductive Pyrrhic victory.

 At a 2018 Turning Point USA event, Republican Nikki Haley remarked:

 Raise your hand if you've ever posted anything online to quote-unquote own the libs.
 I know that it's fun and that it can feel good, but step back and think about what you're accomplishing when you do this.
 Are you persuading anyone?
 Who are you persuading?
 We've all been guilty of it at some point or another, but this kind of speech isn't leadership.
 It's the exact opposite.

 In her book Troll Nation, Amanda Marcotte argues that owning the libs is so central to the political right that any effort to show care and concern for the well-being of others, or even for oneself, is viewed as suspiciously liberal.
 She gives the example of rolling coal, the practice of illegally modifying a diesel pickup truck to produce clouds of black smoke.
 Exhaust from rolling coal is sometimes directed at drivers of fuel-efficient cars and cyclists, in order to offend their presumed liberal environmentalist values.
 Marcotte argues that rolling coal has no value outside of trolling liberals.
 It costs the coal-roller money, increases fuel consumption, can void the warranty of their vehicle, and may violate air-pollution laws.
 Hence, Marcotte argues, rolling coal is an expensive and counterproductive way to misconstrue environmentalism as an identity marker instead of a policy matter.

-In 2020, Paul Waldman wrote that "hatred of liberals is all that's left of conservatism."
+In 2020, Paul Waldman opined that "hatred of liberals is all that's left of conservatism."
 He argues that owning the libs has pushed aside all policy goals previously central to Republicans, such as small government and lower taxes, as well as Republican commitment to democracy and patriotism.
 Waldman gives the example of the Texas v.
 Pennsylvania lawsuit and the physical violence threatened against Republicans who refused to join the suit.